Swift Talk # 424

 10:31 If we look into the View protocol, we'll see that it's attributed with @MainActor.
 That means the properties and methods of our navigation view, like all views, are isolated to the main actor.
 Therefore, the closure in the onSubmit modifier is also executed by the main actor, because it inherits that context from the view in which it's defined.

 11:39 This works because the Store class is non-isolated, and its submit method can be executed by the main actor.
-This basically works the same way if we'd add @MainActor to our model object.
+This basically works the same way as if we'd add @MainActor to our model object.
 That wouldn't change anything, because we're already running on the main actor in the onSubmit closure.

 12:39 But it would make our code safer, because now we're not allowed to mutate the store from other actors.
 We then make it explicit that the model code has to run on the main actor, which means we can't pass the object around to other execution contexts, like a background queue.

-13:04 Although, the compiler would already stop us from passing the model object around even without it being isolated to the main actor, because it's a class and, unlike with structs, the compiler won't synthesize a Sendable conformance for it.
+13:04 However, the compiler would already stop us from passing the model object around even without it being isolated to the main actor, because it's a class and, unlike with structs, the compiler won't synthesize a Sendable conformance for it.

-13:33 We can see this when we try to dispatch to a global queue, and print the model object to the console from there:
+13:33 We can see this when we try to dispatch to a global queue and print the model object to the console from there:

 struct ContentView: View {